-Endless Possibilities: a young woman's journey to pursuing tech as a career
+Endless Possibilities: Pursuing a tech career

 “We live in a society exquisitely dependent on science and technology, in which hardly anyone knows anything about science and technology.”

 Growing up in a family of medical professionals, I was so sure of what I wanted to become.

 Then I reached 11th standard.
 In India, students are required to choose a "core stream" in addition to English or the local language when we reach this stage.
 I had always had a keen interest in STEM subjects, and I was confident in my abilities in science.
 The science stream includes mathematics, biology, chemistry and physics with an elective of our choice.

 I was 16 and it was 2015; the school system in India had drastically changed to keep up with global standards.
 I wanted to take both mathematics and biology but the school objected, saying it would be too heavy a load for me and asked me to choose.

 The following day, I walked up to the two side-by-side rooms, unsure about which course I would choose.
 I finally came to a decision and when I walked inside, I found myself in a class of 10 with only 2 girls (including me), and the teacher kept going on about the principle of mathematical induction.

 I wasn’t really a big fan of maths at that time, nor was I very good at it.
 So why would I choose it?
 The reason to me was simple: I was bad at the subject and I wanted to become better at it.
 What is the point of learning something you already know?
 I always found that learning is most fruitful when what you’re learning is a challenge.

 That is how I ended up taking maths and computer in my final year.
 After high school, I was on a completely different path than I had always planned.
 I had no idea how to code.
 I wasn’t tech savvy.
 In my first coding class, C++, I was completely lost and almost panicked.
 But sitting through two more classes, I realized that it wasn’t so hard and I could follow.
 The first time I coded to print “Hello World!”
 I was so excited.